-When it comes to living room colour ideas, the colour spectrum is virtually endless.
-But when it comes to choosing a colour, where do you start, and how do you choose?
-We've spoken to interior designers and colour experts to break down what paint colours are best for living rooms, and what effect and mood each these living room ideas will help to create.
+When it comes to modern living room color ideas, the spectrum is virtually endless.
+But when it comes to choosing a color, where do you start, and how do you choose?
+We've spoken to interior designers and color experts to break down what paint colors are best for living rooms, and what effect and mood each of these living room ideas will help to create.

-Interior designer Nicola Holden explains: ‘The colours associated with relaxing are predominately brown, dark blue and green, whilst those associated with stimulating conversation are red (although too much can turn the conversations heated), orange and yellow.
-If your living room needs to cater for both relaxing and socialising, then you will need to ensure you have a balanced mix of the colours that support these activities, for example blue and orange, green and yellow, etc. A home without balance can appear wonderful but, for some reason that you can’t put your finger on, it just doesn’t ‘feel’ right, and so does not support happiness and harmony.’
+Interior designer Nicola Holden explains: ‘The colors associated with relaxing are predominately brown, dark blue and green, whilst those associated with stimulating conversation are red (although too much can turn the conversations heated), orange and yellow.
+If your living room needs to cater for both relaxing and socializing, then you will need to ensure you have a balanced mix of the colors that support these activities, for example, blue and orange, green and yellow, etc. A home without balance can appear wonderful but, for some reason that you can’t put your finger on, it just doesn’t ‘feel’ right, and so does not support happiness and harmony.’

 1. Soft grey